-The 2019-2020 tributary data are summarized in Table 3.3 (page 62), with descriptive statistics for each site listed in Tables 3.4-3.15 (pages 63-74).
-The total organic carbon data are listed in Table 3.16 (page 75).
-Because of the unusually high number of missing samples during the 2019/2020 field season (see Table 3.2), the summary statistics for these sites are biased toward water quality conditions present during summer, fall, and winter, with less representation of spring conditions.
+The 2020/2021 tributary data are summarized in Table 3.3 (page 63), with descriptive statistics for each site listed in Tables 3.4-3.15 (pages 64-75).
+The total organic carbon data are listed in Table 3.16 (page 76).
+Because of missing samples during the 2020/2021 field season due to insufficient flow in creeks to sample (see Table 3.2), the summary statistics for these sites are biased toward water quality conditions present during spring, fall, and winter, with less representation of summer conditions.

-Historic tributary data from 2004 to the present are plotted in Appendix B.4 (Figures B141-B179, pages 245-283).
+Historical tributary data from 2004 to the present are plotted in Appendix B.4 (Figures B146-B184, pages 251-289).
 These figures include a dashed (blue) horizontal line that shows the median value for Smith Creek and a solid (red) horizontal line that shows the median value for each site.
 Smith Creek was chosen as a reference because it is a major tributary to the lake and has a history of being relatively unpolluted.

 In Table 3.3, the "typical ranges" for alkalinity, conductivity, total suspended solids, ammonium, and soluble phosphate were derived from historic water quality data for Lake Whatcom tributaries that flow through predominantly forested portions of the watershed (Anderson, Brannian, Olsen, and Smith Creeks).
-The temperature, dissolved oxygen, and pH ranges were based on WAC 173-201A, Tables 200 (1)(c) and 200 (1)(g) for salmonid spawning, rearing, and migration, with the qualification that the single monthly grab samples from the Lake Whatcom tributaries may not show the lowest 1-day minimum dissolved oxygen or the maximum 7-day temperature.
+The temperature, dissolved oxygen, and pH ranges were based on WAC 173-201A, Tables 200 (1)(c), 200(1)(d), and 200 (1)(g) for salmonid spawning, rearing, and migration, with the qualification that the single monthly grab samples from the Lake Whatcom tributaries may not show the lowest 1-day minimum dissolved oxygen or the maximum 7-day temperature.
 The turbidity range was based on historic watershed data and WAC 173-201A Table 200 (1)(e), which limits anthropogenic contributions to no more than 5 NTU over background.
-The coliform range was based on WAC 173-201A Table 200 (2)(b) for primary contact recreation.
+The coliform range was based on the WAC 173-201A Table 200 (2)(b) standard for Primary Contact Recreation in place prior to 2021.
 The total phosphorus range was based on the lake nutrient criteria action value for the Coast Range, Puget Lowlands, and Northern Rockies Ecoregions listed from WAC 173-201A-230, Table 230(1).
 The lake nutrient criteria require collecting multiple samples from the epilimnion during summer, so the total phosphorus range in Table 3.3 can only be used as a general reference.

-&lt;sup>22Nearly all ammonia ( $NH_4^+$ ) is ionized to ammonium ( $NH_3$ ) in surface water.
+&lt;sup>26Nearly all ammonia (NH4+) is ionized to ammonium (NH3) in surface water.
 Earlier IWS reports used "ammonia" and "ammonium" interchangeably; we now use "ammonium" to indicate that the data represent the concentration of ionized ammonia.

-&lt;sup>23Nitrate and nitrite were analyzed together because nitrite concentrations are very low in surface water.
+&lt;sup>27Nitrate and nitrite were analyzed together because nitrite concentrations are very low in surface water.
 For simplicity, nitrate/nitrite will be referred to as "nitrate" in this document.

-Water temperatures and dissolved oxygen concentrations followed typical seasonal cycles, with most sites having colder temperatures and higher oxygen concentrations during the winter, and warmer temperatures and lower oxygen concentrations during the summer (Figures B141-B146).
-Whatcom Creek had higher temperatures and slightly lower oxygen concentrations than most other sites, reflecting the influence of Lake Whatcom (Figures B141 and B144).
-The residential tributaries (Euclid, Millwheel, and Silver Beach Creeks and the Park Place drain) often have slightly elevated temperatures and lower dissolved oxygen concentrations (Figures B143 and B146).
+Water temperatures and dissolved oxygen concentrations followed typical seasonal cycles, with most sites having colder temperatures and higher oxygen concentrations during the winter, and warmer temperatures and lower oxygen concentrations during the summer (Figures B146-B151).
+Whatcom Creek had higher temperatures and slightly lower oxygen concentrations than most other sites, reflecting the influence of Lake Whatcom (Figures B146 and B149).
+Corresponding with high water temperatures in the lake, the July water temperature in Whatcom Creek (26.2°C) was the highest stream temperature value recorded by the Institute at any tributary site that we monitor since 2004.

+The residential tributaries (Euclid, Millwheel, and Silver Beach Creeks and the Park Place drain) often have slightly elevated temperatures and lower dissolved oxygen concentrations (Figures B148 and B151).
 But the dry conditions meant that some of the residential sites could not be sampled during late summer when high temperatures and low oxygen concentrations are most common.